Kai (entertainer, born 1994): 2022–2024: Solo activities and military enlistment

-In February 2023, SM confirmed that Kai plans to release a new solo album Rover on March 13.
+In January 2023, Kai conducted the solo concert tour KAI Japan Special Live 2023 in three cities in Japan.
+In February 2023, SM Entertainment confirmed that Kai plans to release a new solo album Rover on March 13.
 On March 13, Kai released his third extended play Rover and its lead single of the same name.
+For Rover, Kai won his first music show award as a solo artist on Music Bank, followed by a second award on Show!
+Music Core.

 On May 4, 2023, SM Entertainment announced that Kai would have a fan meeting titled, "Kai's aKAIve", at YES24 Live Hall on May 9 at 19:00 (KST) and also broadcast live on Exo's official YouTube channel, two days before he enlisted to the military.